Who is Ron Elliott?

 Growing up in a small town just north of Toronto, Canada the early years were occupied by hard work in the family-run business when not at school completing my education.
 This provided grounding in a strong work ethic, customer service, and satisfaction together with the realisation that people were important to success in business.

 My global work and extensive travel experience, varied careers, leadership skills, adaptability and accountability along with an appreciation of people and diversity, as well as being a father and grandfather, has equipped me with the necessary credentials for this role.

 I’m proud & pleased to be Australia’s Honorary Consul in Northern Thailand.
 I consider this an opportunity to give back to and promote Australia and foster good relations with Thailand, were I now reside.

 My partner Ace spent 20+ years in Australia, working & learning in hospitality & healthcare.
-We are happy in Thailand, look forward to exploring and experiencing new travel and food exploration, enjoying our home, garden and pets.
+We are happy in Thailand, look forward to exploring and experiencing new travel and food exploration, enjoying our home, garden, and pets.
 Lex the English cream golden retriever and Lucas and Lindsay, a pair of Burman cats, enjoy privileges of the house.